Mental Health And The Changing Seasons

 While mental health influence does not change based on the hemisphere you live in, the timing of seasons and their effects are different in different locations.
 Winter and summer solstices are astronomical events marking the shortest and longest days of the year, respectively.
 In the northern hemisphere, the winter solstice occurs on December 21st, whereas the summer solstice falls on June 21st.
 The situation is reversed in the southern hemisphere.

 During the winter solstice, the North Pole is tilted furthest away from the sun, leading to shorter daylight hours and longer nights in the northern hemisphere.
+Individuals living in a region of the country or the world where this phenomenon is most pronounced may experience various mental health concerns.
 This lack of sunlight can contribute to seasonal affective disorder, a form of depression common in winter months.
-Meanwhile, the southern hemisphere enjoys its longest day of the year during this time, potentially elevating mood and energy levels due to increased sunlight exposure.
+When cold weather partners with an increase in precipitation, people may be even more likely to “hibernate” in their homes.

 Conversely, during the summer solstice, the North Pole is tilted closest to the sun, resulting in the northern hemisphere's longest day of the year.
 Extended daylight can positively impact mental health, boosting mood, energy, and activity levels.
 However, the southern hemisphere experiences its shortest day during this time, which may lead to decreased mood and energy for some individuals.